-York County, Springetts settle suit in fatal Kmart police shooting
+York County, Springetts settle lawsuit in fatal Kmart police shooting

 Springettsbury Township and York County have settled a civil lawsuit brought by the family of Todd William Shultz, who was fatally shot outside the Springetts Kmart by township police in 2012.